Posterior Analysis

 Using MCMC methods introduces two difficulties that are not faced by independent sample Monte Carlo methods.
 The first problem is determining when a randomly initialized Markov chain has converged to its equilibrium distribution.
 The second problem is that the draws from a Markov chain may be correlated or even anti-correlated, and thus the central limit theorem’s bound on estimation error no longer applies.
 These problems are addressed in the next two sections.

-Stan’s posterior analysis tools compute a number of summary statistics, estimates, and diagnostics for Markov chain Monte Carlo (MCMC) samples.
+Stan’s posterior analysis tools compute a number of summary statistics, estimates, and diagnostics for Markov chain Monte Carlo (MCMC) sample.
 Stan’s estimators and diagnostics are more robust in the face of non-convergence, antithetical sampling, and long-term Markov chain correlations than most of the other tools available.
 The algorithms Stan uses to achieve this are described in this chapter.

 Convergence

-By definition, a Markov chain generates samples from the target distribution only after it has converged to equilibrium (i.e., equilibrium is defined as being achieved when \(p(\theta^{(n)})\) is the target density).
+By definition, a Markov chain samples from the target distribution only after it has converged to equilibrium (i.e., equilibrium is defined as being achieved when \(p(\theta^{(n)})\) is the target density).
 The following point cannot be expressed strongly enough:

 • In theory, convergence is only guaranteed asymptotically as the number of draws grows without bound.